coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 markets by building a brilliant product.
 The math, of course, eventually caught up with us.

+# What does all this mean for the developer tools market?

-// TODO: sentimentality, seeting the world for what it really is, not what you want it be (e.g. "what does the mean for the developer tools market?" -- should I put that here? the market section? another section?)
+// TODO: sentimentality, seeing the world for what it really is, not what you want it be.

-// TODO: go-to-market team/investors

-If I were to start another startup today, I would do three things
-differently:
+# Parting thoughts

+In 2009, we were pitching the early idea behind RethinkDB (we had no software yet) to an audience of investors at the YCombinator demo day.
+We ended the pitch with a slide of three key points to remember.
+"If you only remember three things about RethinkDB," we said, "remember these."
+It worked.
+People didn't remember anything else about the pitch, but they did remember the three points at the end.

+I'll now leave you with three key points to remember.
+If you remember anything about this post, remember these:

-- Pick a large/growing market predisposed to pay for the product.
+- Pick a large market as measured in dollars.
-- Pick metrics of goodness users care about and are willing to pay for.
-- Build for *specific* people, not an abstract customer in my mind.
+- Optimize your product for *specific people*, not abstractions in your mind.

-I'd also work hard to counteract my optism bias by doing three more
-things:

-- Take the judgement of independent smart people more seriously.
-Their predictions are more likely to be closer to reality than my own.
-- Look carefully at base rates -- median outcomes for other companies in related markets.
-- [Shut up and multiply][multiply].
+- To change the world, you must first learn to see it as it really is.

 ---